bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The |gridplot| function can be used to arrange
-Bokeh Plots in grid layout. |gridplot| also collects all
+Bokeh Plots in a grid layout. |gridplot| also collects all
 tools into a single toolbar, and the currently active tool is the same
 for all plots in the grid.
 It is possible to leave "empty" spaces in
 the grid by passing ``None`` instead of a plot object.